davidegat/AIRCBot/README.md

 - Maintains a conversation history to provide contextually aware responses.
 - Features a personal conversation history for each user.
 - Supports automatic chat to queries.
-- Limited interaction with channel (if asked by user via UI, or if OP status is given).
+- Limited interaction with channel (if asked by user via UI, or if OP/VOICE status is given).

 ### AI-Powered Conversations
-- Uses a locally hosted language model (via LMStudio API - download: https://lmstudio.ai/) to respond to messages.
+- Uses a locally hosted language model (via LMStudio API - download: https://lmstudio.ai/) to generate replies.
-- Can be adapted to use remote API (like OpenAI).
+- Can be adapted to use remote API (like OpenAI - see comments in code for instructions).
 - Natural, context-aware language generation prompt, adapted for IRC interactions.
 - Fetches and references the latest news for conversations about current events.

 ### Graphical Interface
-- Provides a Tkinter-based GUI for managing the bot.
+- Provides a Tkinter-based GUI for managing the bot and monitor its activity.
-- Features connection setup, message sending, and console logging.
+- Features connection setup, message and command sending, console logging.
 - Includes help menu for user guidance.

 ![image](https://github.com/user-attachments/assets/384b1112-b769-4e05-92d0-8d642bfd3d80)